MangaD/hf-discord-bot/README.md

 - In the Hero Fighter server, tells the user to introduce himself in the `#introductions` channel when he joins.
 Or welcomes him back if he already introduced himself in the past.
 - Removes text messages (unless youtube, deviantart, or image links) in the `#media`, `#artwork`, `#memes`, and `#hf_memes` channels of the Hero Fighter server.
+- In the Hero Fighter server, sends notifications on channel modifications, member joins, leaves, kicks, bans, and changed roles.
 - In the Hero Fighter server, assigns the 'Bandit' role to a member that had this role and tried to rejoin.
 - In the Hero Fighter server, assigns the 'Chinese' role to a member that joins and has Chinese characters in the name.